- Oilfield Experience

 - Wellbore Shielding

 The operator set out to prevent wellbore instability issues in known problematic formations in Kuwait.
 In offset wells, the Mishrif, Wara, and Mauddud formations caused differential sticking, torque-and-drag problems, sloughing and wellbore collapse.
 The operator sought to eliminate costly wellbore instability issues and improve safety performance in the Burgan Field.

-One approach to drilling micro-fractured shale, weak sands, depleted formations, or highly inter-bedded sequences is to mitigate and prevent the invasion of drilling fluids into the formation.
-Invasion of fluids causes changes in pore pressure, increases micro-fractures, and is a common trigger for wellbore instability events.
-Thus, stopping the pressure invasion of fluids is a key to mitigating wellbore instability and other drilling problems.
+One approach to drilling micro-fractured shale, weak sands, depleted formations, or highly interbedded sequences is to prevent the invasion of drilling fluids into the formation.
+Invasion of fluids can cause changes in pore pressure, microfracture sizes and is a common trigger for wellbore instability events.
+Eliminating the invasion of fluids is key to mitigating wellbore instability and other drilling problems.
 FLC 2000, a specially designed low-invasion additive protects the formation and allows normal drilling operations to continue.
-The operator adopted the use of the technology.

 Using the low-invasion additive, drilling operations reported no differential sticking, torque-and-drag problems, sloughing or hole closure, whereas offset wells experienced these wellbore instability issues.
 FLC 2000 allowed the operator to control fluid invasion in the microfractures and tectonically stressed formations.
 Furthermore, the low-invasion additive did not significantly change the rheological profile of the drilling fluid.
 The operator’s use of FLC 2000 reduced both costly non-productive time and formation damage and reduced the overall cost to drill these types of wells in the Burgan Field.
 The operator continues to use the FLC 2000 technology in the region.